-- In summary, labor markets continue to improve and are approaching or even exceeding normal performance levels. - Normal labor markets have typically been associated with a positive policy rate. - Labor market outcomes will likely significantly overshoot long-run levels over the next two years, since monetary policy will remain highly accommodative even as normalization begins.
+- In summary, labor markets continue to improve and are approaching or even exceeding normal performance levels. - Normal labor markets have not been associated historically with a policy rate near zero. - Labor market outcomes will likely significantly overshoot long-run levels over the next two years, since monetary policy will remain highly accommodative even as normalization begins.